Grid Wizard in Salesforce

 Create a custom grid in Wave Embedded to interact with your Salesforce data in a **spreadsheet-like interface**.
 Configure fields, filters, and display options to organize and manage your data efficiently within Salesforce.

 For Wave Embedded, users create grids through the **Grid Wizard** tab.
-The steps are as follows:
+This guide is written for Admins and Designers (People who build and configure grids for their teams).

 ## 1. Create a New Grid